Privacy Policy

 6. Data Retention

 We retain your account data for as long as your account is active.
-If you delete your account, your personal data and organisation membership are removed immediately.
+If you delete your individual account, your personal data and organisation membership are removed immediately.
+If an organisation subscription is cancelled or an organisation is deleted, the organisation's data is retained for a 30-day grace period to allow export and recovery, then permanently deleted.
 DMARC report data is retained for 365 days, then automatically purged; Enterprise customers may negotiate extended retention as part of a custom plan.
 Audit logs are retained for 12 months.
 Residual data in backups is overwritten within the normal backup rotation cycle (up to 30 days).
+LLM provider logs held by Anthropic, OpenAI and Google for abuse monitoring are governed by those providers' own retention policies (typically 30 days) and are not accessible to us.

 7. Your Rights